 How to Get to Sintra from Lisbon

-Although the attractions that Lisbon offers to its visitors are enough to spend several days there, it is also worth studying what you can see in its surroundings.
+Despite all that Lisbon has to offer, it is also worth looking at what you can see in the surrounding area.
 A few kilometers away there are several places that do not detract in beauty to the Portuguese capital and that you can approach in a short excursion.

 Among all these places there is one that stands out in its own right: Sintra.
 Among other monuments, the city is home to one of the most extraordinary palaces on the continent and just to see it you should consider taking a trip.
 There are several options to go from the capital to Sintra.